-Income Taxes - The Corporation intends to elect U.S. federal tax treatment as a regulated investment company ("RIC") as of January 1, 2020 on its timely filed Federal tax return for the 2020 tax year.
+Income Taxes - The Corporation intends to elect U.S. federal tax treatment as a RIC as of January 1, 2020 on its timely filed Federal tax return for the 2020 tax year.
 In order to qualify as a RIC, among other things, the Corporation will be required to meet certain source of income and asset diversification requirements and timely distribute to its shareholders at least 90% of investment company taxable income, as defined by the Code, for each tax year.
 The Corporation intends to make the requisite distributions to its shareholders, which will generally relieve the Corporation from U.S. federal income taxes with respect to all income distributed to its shareholders.

-In accordance with GAAP, a net deferred tax asset of \$1,451,658 was eliminated as of the RIC election date.
+In anticipation of the RIC election and in accordance with GAAP, a net deferred tax asset of \$1,451,658 was eliminated.
 This asset related to book/tax differences that are no longer applicable now that the Corporation intends to elect RIC status for income tax purposes.

-Certain investments that generate non-qualifying income for a RIC were placed in blocker corporation in December 2019.
-These blocker corporations will be subject to federal and state income taxes and the deferred liability related to these investments of \$247,460 was also contributed.
+Certain investments that generate non-qualifying income for a RIC, and the deferred tax liability related to these investments of \$247,460, were placed in blocker corporation in December 2019.
+These blocker corporations will be subject to federal and state income taxes.

 The Corporation reviews the tax positions it has taken to determine if they meet a "more likely than not threshold" for the benefit of the tax position to be recognized in the consolidated financial statements.
 A tax position that fails to meet the more likely than not recognition threshold will result in either a reduction of a current or deferred tax asset or receivable, or the recording of a current or deferred tax liability.
-There were no uncertain tax positions recorded at March 31, 2020 or December 31, 2019.
+There were no uncertain tax positions recorded at June 30, 2020 or December 31, 2019.

-Under the provisions of Section 382 the Code, net operating loss and credit carryforwards and other tax attributes may be subject to limitations if there has been a significant change in ownership in the Corporation, as defined by the Code.
-Prior to the completion of the Transactions, the Corporation was able to utilize the remaining federal net operating losses(NOL).
-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), signed into law by President Trump on March 27, 2020, made changes to the NOL carryback rules for businesses.
-The Corporation was able to carryback a NOL under this new act and received a benefit of \$90,141.
+Under the provisions of Section 382 the Internal Revenue Code of 1986, as amended, (the "Code"), net operating loss and credit carryforwards and other tax attributes may be subject to limitations if there has been a significant change in ownership in the Corporation, as defined by the Code.
+Prior to the completion of the Transactions, the Corporation was able to utilize its remaining federal net operating losses ("NOL").
+The Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), signed into law by President Trump on March 27, 2020, made changes to the NOL carryback rules for businesses.
+The Corporation was able to carryback a portion of its NOL under the CARES Act and received a tax benefit of \$90,141.